Branch of an olive tree

 Despite the attempts of the international community to mediate, the peace talks between Israel and the Palestinian Authority have been unsuccessful so far.
 In the course of the Oslo process, the two sides in the conflict had defined “final status issues” such as borders, the status of Jerusalem, the distribution of water resources, and a right of return for refugees.
 Agreement on these issues has still not been reached.

-The construction of Israeli settlements in the West Bank and in East Jerusalem is increasingly jeopardising the territorial basis for a future Palestinian state.
+The construction of Israeli settlements in violation of international law is increasingly jeopardising the territorial basis for a future Palestinian state.
 Divisions among Palestinians, acts of violence and a lack of confidence on both sides are further factors that contribute to a worsening situation between the representatives of the two sides.

 The German government has been urging the two sides to resume their negotiations.
 In the view of the German government, lasting peace can only be achieved if the State of Israel and a sovereign, democratic and viable Palestinian state exist side by side in peace and security.